Reproductive System

 Classification

-• Female reproductive components: Vulva, vagina, uterus, fallopian tubes, and ovaries.
+• Female reproductive components: Vulva (mons pubis, labia majora/minora, clitoris, vestibule, Bartholin glands, and perineum), vaginal and urethral openings, vagina, uterus/cervix, fallopian tubes, and ovaries.

-• Male reproductive components: Penis, scrotum, testes, duct system, and accessory glands.
+• Male reproductive components: Penis, scrotum, testes, seminiferous tubules, epididymis, spermatic cord, vas deferens, and accessory glands (seminal vesicles, prostate, bulbourethral glands).

 • Lifecycle transitions: Puberty onset, cyclical menstruation/ovulation, and menopause.